jams3223/neutral/README.md

 # neutral
-Fast JavaScript Library for latest Web Browser Technology
+Fast JavaScript Library for the latest web browser technology